-The TS Institute and TS Bank discussed money and finances with third grade students in five classes at Washington Elementary on Monday.
+The TS Institute and TS Bank discussed money and finances with third grade students in five classes at Washington Elementary in Atlantic on Monday.

 Kyle Osborne, director of the TS Institute, and Amy Coenen, TS Bank Atlantic branch manager, spoke as part of the Institute’s Piggy Bank Pageant program.

 “It’s a program in which we reach third grade students with financial education and a cardboard piggy bank, which the students design and then are eligible for a $5 prize per classroom based on the best decorated piggy banks,” Osborne said.

 On Monday afternoon Osborne engaged students with information based around three questions - 1.
 Where does money come from?
 2. How do we get money?
 3. What can we do with money when we get it?